zahrasohkandan-pixel/ton/README.md

 ## Running tests

 Tests are executed by running `ctest` in the build directory.
-See `doc/Tests.md` for more information.
+See `doc/Tests.md` for more information